 1. Inspection types

-2. Inspection error
+2. Inspection errors

 3. Product traceability

-- Identify methods to trace products and materials such as age control, shelf life, first-in first-out (FIFO), barcoding, date codes, and lot and part numbering.
+- Identify methods to trace products and materials, such as age control, shelf life, firstin first-out (FIFO), barcoding, date codes, and lot and part numbering.
 (Apply)

 4. Identification of nonconforming material

-5. Level of severit
+5. Levels of severity

 6. Disposition of nonconforming material